Proven-Paradox/shaper-system/Handbook.md

 If you pay the Overload cost, your damage multiplier becomes 2.
 Description: This represents a variety of basic elemental attacks.
 This could be a low level incantation, a jolt of heat vision, launching an icicle from a cryo-gun, firing a taser, using elemental powers to from a rock spike beneath the target, focusing light into a beam with reflective scales, lashing out with one’s shadow, and similar attacks.

+**Empower**
+Auxiliary [Augment] [Overload]
+Action: Major (Overload Minor)
+Prerequisites: None
+Range: Medium
+Targets: One ally
+Cost: 2 MP (Overload 6 MP)
+Duration: None
+Effect: The target gains one point on the Offensive Track.
+Special: If you pay the Overload cost, you may use this ability as a minor action.
+Description: A simple boost to an ally’s damage dealing potential.
+This can be shouting orders or encouragement, magically altering the sharpness or weight of a weapon, deploying a device that overcharges their systems, invoking the favor of a god of war, and other such effects.

+**Enfeeble**
+Attack/Spell [Curse] [Overload] (See Special)
+Action: Major (Overload Minor)
+Prerequisites: None
+Range: Medium
+Targets: One enemy
+Cost: 1 MP (Overload 4 MP)
+Duration: None
+Effect: The target loses one point on the Offensive Track.
+Special: If you pay the Overload cost, you may use this ability as a minor action.
+You may use this either as an Attack (using your Physical Attack and targeting your opponent’s Physical Defense) or a Spell (using your Mental Attack to target you’re opponent’s Mental Defense).
+Description: A simple ability to make a target less effective offensively.
+This could be a curse, distracting or discouraging the target, sapping their strength away, hampering their vision, adjusting gravity around them to make their weapons and gear more unwieldy, and other things to hinder the target.

+**Entangle**
+Auxiliary [Terrain] [Careful]
+Action: Major
+Prerequisites: None
+Range: Short
+Targets: 1 Square
+Cost: 1 MP
+Duration: 1 round (Careful 3 rounds)
+Effect: The targeted square becomes difficult terrain for the duration.
+Moving into or out of the square requires a Major action.
+Special: If you also use your minor action, the duration increases to 3 rounds.
+Description: A simple way to hinder opponents’ movements (though allies caught in the area are affected as well, unfortunately).
+This could be spreading caltrops or grease, magically reshaping the floor to be gravelly, deploying tear gas, or similar hindering effects.

+**Expose**
+Attack/Spell [Curse] [Overload] (See Special)
+Action: Major (Overload Minor)
+Prerequisites: None
+Range: Medium
+Targets: One enemy
+Cost: 1 MP (Overload 4 MP)
+Duration: None
+Effect: The target loses one point on the Defensive Track.
+Special: If you pay the Overload cost, you may use this ability as a minor action.
+You may use this either as an Attack (using your Physical Attack and targeting your opponent’s Physical Defense) or a Spell (using your Mental Attack to target you’re opponent’s Mental Defense).
+Description: A simple ability to make a target less effective defensively.
+This could be a curse, distracting or discouraging the target, muddling their mind temporary with telepathic influence, temporarily magnetizing them so attacks are subtly attracted to them, and other things to hinder the target.

+**Fortify**
+Auxiliary [Augment] [Overload]
+Action: Major (Overload Minor)
+Prerequisites: None
+Range: Medium
+Targets: One ally
+Cost: 2 MP (Overload 6 MP)
+Duration: None
+Effect: The target gains one point on the Defensive Track.
+Special: If you pay the Overload cost, you may use this Ability as a minor action.
+Description: A basic aid to an ally’s defenses.
+This can be shouting orders or encouragement, magically hardening the target’s skin, providing minor divine aid through prayer, and other related effects.

+**Grapple**
+Attack [Grappler]
+Action: Major
+Prerequisites: None
+Range: Melee
+Targets: 1 enemy
+Cost: 4 MP
+Damage: x1 (Physical)

+Special: This attack succeeds, you begin Grappling with the target.
+Description: Moving in to grapple with foes.
+Unlike Tier 0’s Grab, this represents someone with skill and training making the attempt.
+This could represent a skilled wrestler’s grab, a disciplined takedown, jujutsu locks, or the like.

+**Healing Touch**
+Auxiliary [Healing] [Overload]
+Action: Minor
+Prerequisites: None
+Range: Melee
+Targets: 1 Ally
+Cost: 2 MP (Overload 4 MP)
+Effect: The target regains HP equal to a ten-sided die roll.
+Special: If you pay the Overload cost, the healing increases to two ten-sided die rolls.
+This may only be used once per turn.
+Description: A quick healing ability that must be done up close.
+This could be jamming a syringe into the target, applying a healing herb, channeling vitality through your hands, and other similar actions.

+**Healing Word**
+Auxiliary [Healing] [Careful]
+Action: Major
+Prerequisites: None
+Range: Medium (Careful: Long, see special)
+Targets: 1 Ally
+Cost: 2 MP
+Effect: The target regains HP equal to a ten-sided die roll.
+Special: If you also use your minor action increase the healing to two ten-sided die rolls.
+You may also use this ability from a Long range if done with Careful.
+Description: A basic healing ability done at a distance.
+This can represent shouting encouraging words, throwing or launching a syringe filled with a medical concoction, channeling life energy into a target to restore their vitality, and other restorative methods.

+**Heavy Strike**
+Attack [Powerful] [Overload]
+Action: Major
+Prerequisites: None
+Range: Melee
+Targets: 1 enemy
+Cost: 3 HP (2 HP Overload)
+Damage: x2 (Physical)
+Special: If you pay the Overload cost and your attack result is at least 5, you knock your target Prone.
+Description: A strong melee attack.
+This can just be a particularly powerful uppercut or roundhouse kick, grasping a weapon with both hands while swinging recklessly, a crushing bite, and so on.

 **Kinetic Dart**
 Spell [Kinetic]